Click here to view our Disclaimer.

 Format: On-Site: 4-hour Workshop

 Focus: For newly hired managers or those with no HUD Multifamily experience as well as those needing a refresher course.
-This course highlights three key requirements of the 4350.3 Rev 1 Chg.
-4 essential to the work of the property manager.
-Chapter 3 - Eligibility for Assistance and Occupancy, Chapter 4 – Waiting List and Tenant Selection, and Chapter 5 – Determining Income and Calculating rent.
+This course highlights three key requirements essential to the work of the property manager - eligibility, waiting list and tenant selection, and determining annual income.
 Mini-quizzes and case studies are included to reinforce the learning.
 Students will need a calculator.

 Format: On-Site: 1 – 1½ hours or Virtual: 90 minutes